gabriellegall/chess_com_bi_pg/README.md

 3. Sends a health check signal (success or failure) to a dedicated endpoint on Healthcheck.io.
 4. Additionally, every 100th cycle, the script runs dbt test to perform data quality checks.
 The result of this test is reported to a separate Healthcheck.io endpoint.
 A failure in this stage is treated as a "soft fail," meaning it is logged and monitored but does not halt the main pipeline's execution.

+## Data visualization
+### Metabase
+Metabase is used to construct the dashboards and analysis.
+I hosted Metabase in a VPS, on Hetzner, using the public Metabase docker image.

+The folder `metabase.db` is a backup of all the Metabase developments, and it can be used if any re-deployment is needed.
+Under such scenario, we should simply replace the existing folder `metabase.db` inside the Docker container with the backup.

+### Streamlit
+As explained, Streamlit was also deployed to complement Metabase's limits and solve more advanced analytical use cases.
+To avoid having 2 separate data visualization tools, we could imagine to migrate the most insightful Metabase graphs to Streamlit.

 # ⏳ Project history
 This project is a refactoring of an original GitHub project called [chess_com_bi](https://github.com/gabriellegall/chess_com_bi) developed on BigQuery and orchestrated using GitHub Runners.